 If your pressure washer has stopped working, and you have identified an electrical fault with one of the parts, then you will be pleased to know that you have come to the right place!

 If you need to actually diagnose the fault with your pressure washer, then you can view this additional article that will help you determine the fault here.
-(Need to update this link to go to new Care & Maintenance article - “How To Diagnose Pressure Washer Electrical Problems”)

 If you are unsure where to start there’s no need to panic.
 We’ll talk you through how to successfully replace the main electrical parts within the pressure washer, without damaging your machine.